jstephensdev/ad-free-typing/README.md

 8. client side routing with redux
 9. add date and time to rounds
 10. show or hide stats while typing
+11. docker file plus start guide

 ## Incomplete Features

-1. docker file plus start guide
-2. delete one stat round at a time
+1. delete one stat round at a time
-3. options component display improvements
+2. options component display improvements
-4. more options, like non lorem ipsum sentences
+3. more options, like non lorem ipsum sentences
-5. check localstorage size and allow for round storage up to the limit
+4. check localstorage size and allow for round storage up to the limit
+5. settings that stats are closed while typing or to not navigate to recent stats after completing a round, will save to localstorage

 ## Bugs